MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 These steps demonstrated the basics of creating container images, running and managing Windows Server Containers with Docker.

-## Deploying an NGinx Webserver with Docker
+##Prepare an NGinx Container Image

 This example will demonstrate a more practical application for Windows Server Containers.
 First a dockerfile will be used to automation the creation of a new container image.
 Dockerfiles contain instruction that the Docker engine will use to build a container, make modification to the container and then commit to a container image.
 This image will then be used to deploy multiple containers each hosting a simple website.

-##Download and Extract the NGinx Software
+#Download and Extract the NGinx Software

 On the container host create folders in the following structure:
 ```